rahul-gharat/dronahq-docs/docs/self-hosted-deployment/environment-variables.md

 #### `MONGODB_PROTOCOL`

 You can use mongodb with `mongodb` or `mongodb+srv` protocol.
-In normal installtions we use `mongodb` as a protocol which is default value for this option. `mongo+srv` is useful we want to connect mongodb in cluster or replicaset configuration.
+In normal installations we use `mongodb` as a protocol which is default value for this option. `mongo+srv` is useful we want to connect mongodb in cluster or replicaset configuration.

 ```
 MONGODB_PROTOCOL='mongodb'